Trash Won't Empty on macOS Sonoma? Here's the Fix

 Too time-consuming?
 Here's a handy tool, BuhoCleaner, for you.
 As one of the best Mac cleaning and optimization software, BuhoCleaner can clean and speed up your Mac with a few clicks.
 What it can do for you includes system junk cleaning, Trash emptying, app uninstallation, duplicate file and large file removal, startup items management, and more.
 Moreover, all its deletions bypass the Trash.

 Related Article: How to Free Up Disk Space on Mac

 Repair Your Disk

 Still can't empty the Trash even though there is free space?
-Then the reason may be that your disk has some issues.
+The reason may be that your disk has some issues.
 In this case, you can use the First Aid function in Disk Utility to run a test.
 However, if you want to repair disk issues, you need to restart your Mac in macOS Recovery Mode.